brad82/nocp-formulary/_pages/asa.md

 ## Notes

-Should be given as soon as possible to patients with ACS indications.
+Should be given as soon as possible to patients with ACS or cardiac chest pain indications.

+It also appears to reduce the rate of nonfatal reinfaction and nonfatal stroke